JoelWillie/ClassFlow/README.md

 ## Credits

-Built with ❤️ for students who want a simple, private, offline-capable assignment tracker.
+Built with for students who want a simple, private and capable assignment tracker.

 **Libraries Used:**
 - [localForage](https://localforage.github.io/localForage/) - IndexedDB wrapper